Letter from the Senior Leadership Team

 Anti-bribery – Foreign Corrupt Practices Act

 Our employees who deal with foreign governments are subject to special restrictions, including the anti-bribery provisions of the Foreign Corrupt Practices Act (FCPA), which is a U.S. law prohibiting U.S. companies and their representatives from trying to obtain or retain business by offering improper gifts or payments to foreign officials.

 Specifically, the FCPA makes it unlawful for the Company or any officer, director, employee, or agent to corruptly offer, pay, give, promise to pay or give, or authorize the payment or gift of money or anything of value, to any foreign government official for the purpose of influencing an act or decision or securing an improper advantage in order to help the Company obtain or retain business.
 A similar prohibition applies to a payment or gift to a foreign political party or party official or to a candidate for foreign political office.

 The FCPA applies to a wide variety of situations, including payments to foreign government officials, payments to foreign officers, relationships with foreign representatives and consultants, charitable and political contributions, maintenance of books and records, procurement payment procedures, and industrial participation transactions.

 A violation of the FCPA may subject the Company and our employees to criminal or civil liability or both, including imprisonment and substantial penalties and fines.
 A violation of the FCPA could also subject the Company to administrative sanctions such as suspension or debarment from government contracting and ineligibility for export licenses.

 Each employee has the responsibility to comply with the FCPA, including the duty to seek guidance or assistance when in doubt.
-If you have any questions concerning these requirements, contact your manager, the Government Contracts and Compliance Department or the Legal Department.
+If you have any questions concerning these requirements, contact your manager, or the Legal, Contracts, and Compliance Department.